benjamin-bader/amanuensis/README.md

 It is our intention that this process will fulfill our obligations under GPLv3 § 6.

 ### Design

+**OUT OF DATE:** This is kinda-sorta correct except that app works and the object model described has changed a bit.
+TODO.

 The project is divided into `app` and `core` modules.
 The former contains the QT application logic and UI, while `core` is a more-or-less headless implementation of a cross-platform HTTP proxy.
 As `app` is currently a non-entity, it will not be described here.